Five people holding up their hands wearing silver and gold fidget rings and bracelets

 Person with red nails and a silver, oval-shaped fidget ring picking up other oval-shaped elements.

-Before getting into this section, we want to include the disclaimer again that you should choose a metal type based on what you like and what makes you feel confident.
+Before we continue, we want to include the disclaimer again that you should choose a metal type based on what you like and what makes you feel confident.
 These tips are just one way that you can determine what metal type you prefer.

 Skin undertones are one of the best ways that you can determine what metal type is best for you.
 According to Healthline, an undertone is the natural color that lie beneath the skin's surface.
 This is different from what your natural skin tone is (what people on the outside see).
 Anyone, regardless of their skin color, can have any undertone type.